Help with IRS Collections & Enforcement

 IRS Publication 594 illustrates the entire IRS Collection Process.
 The most common way to prevent a levy or at least delay it is to file a Collection Due Process Hearing.
 A Collection Due Process hearing (“CDP”) is the taxpayers chance to challenge the appropriateness of the proposed collection actions and offer collection alternatives.
 Additionally, the IRS will cease collection enforcement once a CDP hearing has been timely requested.

 Garden City resident Peter Alizio is a tax lawyer and certified public accountant that will get you out of active collections by setting up an Installment Agreement between you and the IRS.
-Alizio Law, PLLC is a Nassau County, Long Island law firm that regularly represents taxpayers with disputes with the IRS and NYSDTF.
+Alizio Law, PLLC is a Nassau County law firm that regularly represents taxpayers in disputes with the IRS and NYSDTF.

 Our Services Include: